DopplerHQ/cli/README.md

 ## Warning: This tool is current pre-release.
 For the current stable version, please use the [node-cli](https://github.com/DopplerHQ/node-cli).

-The Doppler CLI is the official tool for interacting with your Doppler secrets and configuration.
+The Doppler CLI is the official tool for interacting with your Enclave secrets and configuration.

 **You can:**